Alexithymia.

 The absence.

-My answer to failure is simple.
+My answer to being stuck, trapped, failure, is simple.
 TRY HARDER!

 And the point of trying harder with the therapist was?